AdobeDocs/experience-manager-cloud-service.en/help/assets/assets-insights.md

 1. From the Assets user interface (UI), select the image and then tap/click the **Properties** icon from the toolbar.
 1. From the Properties page, tap/click the **Insights** tab.
 1. Review the usage details for the asset in the **Insights** tab.
-The **Score** section descibes the total asset usage and performance sores of an asset .
+The **Score** section describes the total asset usage and performance sores of an asset .

    Usage score describes the numbers of times asset is used in various solutions.